 This is the big day!
 After an early start, we hike up the Rio Blanco valley, circling Humantay Peak across from Salkantay Peak.
 The highest point on the trek is the Salkantay Pass at 4,638 m.
 At the pass, we stop to take in views of snowcapped peaks of the Vilcabamba Range in every direction.
 Keep your eyes open for Andean condors, often visible in this area.
 From the pass, descend towards Wayra Lodge (3,906m; “Wayra” means wind; so ‘the place where the wind lives’) our destination for the evening.
 A hot lunch en route; dinner and overnight at the Lodge.

 Hiking Level: Challenging, crossing a 4,640m mountain pass

 Enjoy a leisurely breakfast at Wayra Lodge.
 Continue descending along the left bank of the Salkantay River, through increasingly verdant scenery.
 You will be able to feel the warm air rising from the jungle, accompanied by colourful butterflies and striking orchids.
 Upon arrival at Colpa Lodge (2,870m), you will be greeted with a Pachamanca meal.
 It is a traditional festive Peruvian meal cooked by layering meat and vegetables with hot stones and then covering the whole thing up to bake.
-Colpa Lodge is located on an open plateau at the confluence of three rivers.
+Colpa Lodge is set on an open plateau at the confluence of three rivers.
 The outdoor jacuzzi has panoramic views of lush green mountains.
 Spend the afternoon relaxing or exploring the nearby orchid trail.
 Dinner and overnight at the lodge.